kevinconway/Modelo.js/doc/deferred.rst

 Deferred objects can be used to manage values, or resources, which are not yet available.
 Deferred objects are typically created inside of functions that would typically accept a callback as an argument.
-Rather than accepting a single callback, create a deferred and return a promise.
+Rather than accepting a single callback, create a Deferred and return a promise.
 To illustrate, this example will show a use of jQuery's AJAX methods. jQuery, however, is in no way required for use of this library and is used here only for demonstration purposes.